apache/doris/new-docs/en/advanced/alter-table/schema-change.md

 * JobId: A unique ID for each Schema Change job.
 * TableName: The table name of the base table corresponding to Schema Change.
 * CreateTime: Job creation time.
 * FinishedTime: The end time of the job.
-If it is not finished, "N / A" is displayed.
+If it is not finished, "N/A" is displayed.
 * IndexName: The name of an Index involved in this modification.
 * IndexId: The unique ID of the new Index.
 * OriginIndexId: The unique ID of the old Index.
 * SchemaVersion: Displayed in M: N format.
 M is the version of this Schema Change, and N is the corresponding hash value.
 With each Schema Change, the version is incremented.
 * TransactionId: the watershed transaction ID of the conversion history data.
 * State: The phase of the operation.
   * PENDING: The job is waiting in the queue to be scheduled.
   * WAITING_TXN: Wait for the import task before the watershed transaction ID to complete.
   * RUNNING: Historical data conversion.
   * FINISHED: The operation was successful.
   * CANCELLED: The job failed.
 * Msg: If the job fails, a failure message is displayed here.
 * Progress: operation progress.
 Progress is displayed only in the RUNNING state.
-Progress is displayed in M ​​/ N. Where N is the total number of copies involved in the Schema Change.
+Progress is displayed in M/N. Where N is the total number of copies involved in the Schema Change.
 M is the number of copies of historical data conversion completed.
 * Timeout: Job timeout time.
 Unit of second.

 ## Cancel Job